-The ManageEngine Hyper V configuration tool helps an Administrator to monitor and manage important attributes of a physical machine running in the Microsoft Windows 2008 R2.
-The following parameters can be configured.
+Free Hyper-V configuration Tool helps an administrator to configure and manage important attributes of a virtual machine on the Hyper-V hypervisor.
+The tool supports all Hyper-V versions including the latest version, Hyper-V 2012 R2.
+The following parameters can be configured:

-Each Virtual machine can be in any one of the following 4 stable states given below :
+Each Virtual machine can be in any one of the following 4 stable states:

 Virtual Machines boot their respective operating systems from various sources.
 The sources from where they can find operating systems are given below.